-The Global Head of Operational Risk Management is a member of the Risk Executive Committee and reports to the Chief Risk Officer.
-He chairs the Operational Risk Management Committee, which is a permanent subcommittee of the Risk Executive Committee and is composed of the Operational Risk Officers from the Group's Business Divisions and Infrastructure Functions.
+The Head of Operational Risk & Business Continuity Management chairs the Operational Risk Management Committee, which is a permanent subcommittee of the Risk Executive Committee and is composed of the operational risk officers from the Group's business divisions and the Group's infrastructure functions.
 It is the main decision-making committee for all operational risk management matters.

-While the day-to-day operational risk management lies with the Group's business divisions and infrastructure functions, the Operational Risk Management function manages the cross divisional and cross regional operational risk and ensures a consistent application of the Group's operational risk management strategy across the bank.
+While the day-to-day operational risk management lies with the Group's business divisions and infrastructure functions, the Operational Risk and Business Continuity Management function manages the cross divisional and cross regional operational risk as well as risk concentrations and ensures a consistent application of the Group's operational risk management strategy across the Bank.

-Based on this Business Partnership Model the Group ensures close monitoring and high awareness of operational risk.
+Based on this Business Partnership Model, the Group ensures close monitoring and high awareness of operational risk.